 You don’t have to ask all of these, but be sure to include the ones that are most important to you.

 What if the old landlord refuses to answer?

 It’s a good idea to write down your questions ahead of time.
 If you aren’t used to interviewing people, make a trial run with a friend or business partner.
 That exercise may make you feel a little silly, but interviewing is a skill that improves with practice.

 The most difficult aspect of questioning someone is actually listening to the answers, instead of thinking ahead to the next question.
 So, when you call former landlords, pay careful attention to what they say and take notes to help you remember important details.
 Be polite, but don’t be afraid to repeat a question if you didn’t get an answer the first time you asked.

-Be on the alert for comments that don't address your questions, and for comments that make you suspicious about who you are really talking to.
-There have been reports of tenant applicants getting friends to pretend they're a former landlord in order to receive positive reviews.
+Be on the alert for comments that don’t address your questions, and for comments that make you suspicious about who you are really talking to.
+There have been reports of tenant applicants getting friends to pretend they’re former landlords in order to receive positive reviews.

 Some landlords will refuse to give references or answer questions about a former tenant.
 That’s their right, and there’s little that can be done to get them to talk.
 Just move on to the next former landlord until you’ve talked to as many as possible.